-Writing your course content, filming your video lectures, and developing PDF workbooks is where the bulk of the hard work to create a course comes in—uploading it to Teachable is the easy part.
+The bulk of the work of creating a course comes from writing your course content, filming your video lectures, and developing PDF workbooks—uploading it to Teachable is the easy part.
 After all, that’s how we support you in monetizing your expertise.

-Now that you've created your courses homepage, we'll walk you through how to upload all your hard work onto Teachable seamlessly so you can get ready for launch!
+Now that you've created your homepage, we'll walk you through how to upload all your hard work onto Teachable seamlessly so you can get ready for launch.

 Your courses are the digital products you’re offering to your audience.
 They can come in different sizes—for example, a mini-course, a standard course, and a flagship course.
-Flagship courses range from those that can be completed within a day to courses that take 3–6 months to complete.
+Flagship courses range from those that can be completed within a day to courses that take three to six months to complete.
 Similarly, courses also come in different styles, such as video-based or text-based courses.
-The choice is yours!
+The choice is yours.

 Think about your curriculum and how you want your students to progress through your course.
 At Teachable, a course is made of sections and lectures.
 Sections contain groupings of lectures.
 Lectures are structured, informational units composed of text, files, video, and images.